kunupat/aws-solution-architect-associate-certification-notes/README.md

 2. **S3 Infrequently Accessed (S3-IA):** For data less frequently accessed, but needs faster retrieval when required.
 Charged for retrieval fee.
 3. **S3 Infrequently Accessed One Zone (S3 One zone-IA):** S3-IA with no redundancy as it spans in only one AZ.
 4. **Glacier:** For data archival.
 Typical retrieval time will be 3-5 hours.
+5. **Reduced Redundancy Storage (S3 RRS):** Reduced Redundancy Storage (RRS) is an Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage.
+Designed to provide 99.99% durability and 99.99% availability of objects over a given year.
+Designed to sustain the loss of data in a single facility.

 ### S3 Data Consistency Model
 **Read-after-write** for HTTP `GET`/`LIST` operation after object is written(`PUT`) to S3 bucket successfully.
 However, if HTTP `GET`/`HEAD` request is made before object is written to S3 bucket, then S3 ensures **eventually consistent data model for read-after-write**.